atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 4
 “look at you.
 Why surely you. did
 1. '
-“not buy that silk for the winter“ “could be more absurd: it “would be very well for the middle of “June.” ' :
+“not buy that silk for the winter“ “could be more absurd: it “would be very well for the middle of “June." ' :
 L 3 This
 i 4
 ftft «